derekwilson/derekwilson.github.io/_drafts/kotlin-dagger.md

 ### Using Dagger.Android

-As I was building a new app I wanted to use the latest offering from Dagger2 and there now is the new `Dagger.Android` package wich should make injecting Android objects, such as Activity, Service, Fragment etc. easier with less boilerplate code in the app.
+As I was building a new app I wanted to use the latest offering from Dagger2 and there now is the new `Dagger.Android` package which should make injecting Android objects, such as Activity, Service, Fragment etc. easier with less boilerplate code in the app.

 There are a number of small pieces that I ended up doing to get it to work, this is the code from my first cur proof of concept, I was just trying to get everything working, there are parts that needed tweaking as I produced a more polished version.